 When it comes to working out your whole body, abdominals are an area that a lot of people want to tackle.
-Though tons of magazines promise easy tricks to “flat” or “toned” abs (which prompts me to remind you that your body is not a problem to fix), there’s a science to targeting different areas of your body — and it’s important to work out correctly to keep everything moving healthily and happily.
+Though tons of magazines promise easy tricks to “flat” or “toned” abs (which prompts me to remind you: your body is not a problem to fix and shrinking it isn’t the fix-all you might believe it is), there’s a science to targeting different areas of your body, including your core — and it’s important to work out correctly to keep everything moving healthily and happily.

 What you shouldn’t do…

-Reframe and consider what you want from your workouts for your body — don’t get caught up in ideas about “flatter” body parts or diet culture nonsense.
-Doing crunches will help develop strength in your core, but you need cardio in the mix to see a change in how your abdominals look. n
+Reframe and consider what you want from your workouts for your body — don’t get caught up in ideas about “flatter” body parts or any other diet culture nonsense.
+Your body holds a lot of different organs and obsessing over the appearance different areas isn’t going to serve you.
+Doing crunches will help develop strength in your core, but you need cardio and a diverse variety of workouts to see changes to how your body looks and feels.

 Don’t train your abs every single day

 You know the drill: Giving your muscles time to rest between workouts not only allows you to work out more effectively and with better results, but it also helps in gaining strength and endurance.
 This doesn’t mean you should skip the gym, of course.
 Just focus on different muscle groups on consecutive days.

 Don’t place your hands behind your neck during crunches

 Many people think that placing their hands behind their heads offers optimal support while doing crunches or sit-ups, but this could actually lead to neck injuries, because you might end up pulling on your neck while training.
 Instead, place your hands at your ears or crossed over your chest.
 If you must have your hands behind your head, envision an orange under your chin so that your head doesn’t bend forward with each set.

 Do watch what you eat